Codecademy/docs/content/postgresql/concepts/positional-parameters/positional-parameters.md

 ---
 Title: 'Postional Parameters'
-Description: 'Positional Parameters in PostgreSQL are used within prepared statements and dynamic SQL queries to represent placeholders for values that will be supplied later during execution.'
+Description: 'Represent placeholders denoted by `$1`, `$2`, etc., and are commonly used within prepared statements and dynamic SQL queries.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'